 From FX4 to TX1

-The TX1 was the first generation of a new sleeker design of taxi cab to be developed, and received the seal of approval from taxi drivers because it still sufficiently looked like the traditional model to be reassuring to those who don’t like change.
+The TX1 was the first generation of a new, sleeker design of taxicab to be developed, and it received the seal of approval from taxi drivers because it looked close enough to the traditional model to be reassuring to those who don’t like change.

 The TX4 has a 2.5 turbo-diesel engine that was designed by a company part-owned by DaimlerChrysler and matches the new lower emission standard demanded by the EC.

 It is much quieter than its predecessors, and it has a smooth comfortable ride.
 Its engine is much more responsive than earlier models, and many drivers have reported that the TX4 has noticeably better acceleration and suspension.

 From the TX1 onwards an induction loop has been installed in the passenger area for easier communication between driver and passengers, along with integral wheelchair ramps and brightly colored grab rails, and the TX4 retains all those wonderful features.

 To comply with EC regulations, the first TX4s had headrests installed above the bucket seats (the name for the tip-up seats behind the driver), but those have been removed on the latest versions because they were interfering with the driver’s visibility.

 Sometimes safety is more important than comfort.